bootlin/snagboot/docs/snagfactory.md

 Please use menuconfig to check that your configuration is coherent, as some of these settings depend on intermediate options, which won’t be apparent if you modify the .config file directly.

-## Batch configuration
+## Configuration file

-Open the [example batch configuration file](batch-example.yaml) provided by us.
+Open the [example configuration file](snagfactory-example.yaml) provided by us.
 Here is a brief visual explanation of the structure of this file:

 ```yaml
 boards: